 A document called the “Disposition of Final Remains” is allowed in many states.
 It allows you to specifically list your preferences after you die, including your agent who will carry them out.
-Without specific instructions (which could also be stated in your will), the task falls on a relative, typically your spouse or children, who will make a decision based on what you have told them, what they think you would want, or what they would prefer.
+Without specific instructions (which could also be stated in your will), the task falls on a relative, typically your spouse or children, who will make decisions based on what you have told them, what they think you would want, or what they would prefer.

 Many states have unique rules about burial or cremation and scattering ashes; check your state rules before making any requests.